 In this article:

-Why Your Employment Is in Your Credit Report
+Why Your Employment History Is on Your Credit Report